mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 <p class="blog-description">1468 out of 1589 answered</p>

-We're glad to see that for many developers MUI seems to be covering all the needs as far as component UI libraries are concerned.
-This is definitely something we optimize for.
+We're glad to see that MUI largely covers all of your needs for a component UI library—this is a major priority for us.

 ### Who are you building for?